SCTOMP: Spatially Constrained Time-Optimal Motion Planning: EXPERIMENTS

-After having analyzed the method's time-optimality, in this section we study the sensitivity of the solution with respect to the PH spline.
-As specified in~\eqref{eq:ph_opt}, the cost function $f_\text{PH}$ upon which the spline is computed can be tailored to any criterion.
-To put it another way, any candidate that lies within the decomposed space is eligible to be embedded in the time optimization problem~\eqref{eq:minT_par}.
-Nonetheless, because the decomposed free space remains fixed, the time-optimal solution should be invariant regardless of the PH spline used.
+Following Algorithm~\ref{alg:algorithm1}, and given the single-corridor nature of the present case-study, the first-stage results in the race-track itself.
+Subsequently, before solving the time-minimizing problem, in the second-stage we need to compute a PH spline that lies within the race-track.
+As discussed in Section~\ref{subsec:eff_comp_ph}, the definition of the collision-free curve upon which the spline is converted does not influence the computation of the time-optimal trajectory.
+Putting it another way, any curve that lies within the race-track is eligible to be embedded as a PH spline into the time optimization problem~\eqref{eq:minT_par}.
+Nonetheless, because the obstacle-free space remains fixed, the time-optimal solution is invariant regardless of the PH spline used.

-To tackle this question, we focus on a spatial case-study introduced in \cite{arrizabalaga2022spatial}, consisting of a non-convex geometry decomposed into four polyhedron.
-As an exemplary system we pick a quadrotor with collective thrust and body rates as inputs.
-Selecting single rotor thrust commands would allow for a bigger exploitation of the system capacities, leading to lower navigation times.
-However, the aim of this study is to study the invariance of the solution with respect to the PH splines, and thus, we remain in a higher level.
-In fact, this is the preferred control choice for professional human pilots and recently has been benchmarked as the most successful input modality for training policies on quadrotors \cite{kaufmann2022benchmark}.
+To demonstrate the non-sensitivity of SCTOMP with respect to PH splines, in the second-stage we compute four different versions, according to four different criteria: the track's center, outer and inner-lines, as well as an intermediary slalom.
+Their geometrical locations are visualized in the left of Fig.~\ref{fig:car_results} and their characteristics are given in the second and third columns of Table~\ref{tab:ph_spline_diff}.
+Comparing the PH splines against each other, the one denoted as \emph{interior} is the shortest and sharpest, followed by \emph{centerline}, while \emph{exterior} and \emph{slalom} are smoother, longer and more curvy.
+Their differences on shape and size allow for challenging our methodology's robustness with respect to PH spline variations.

+Upon solving the third-stage for all four splines, a closely-matched series of lap times are obtained, exhibiting an average duration of $4.922\pm0.002$\SI{}{\second} and a maximum gap of \SI{0.005}{\second}.
+These timings are presented in the fourth column of Table~\ref{tab:ph_spline_diff} and the minor differences in time are attributed to numerical implementation.
+In fact, all four solutions result in the same trajectory as the one stated in \cite{kloeser2020nmpc}, thereby rendering the aforementioned differences negligible and demonstrating that the obtained solution is agnostic of the underlying PH spline.

+The resultant trajectory is illustrated in the center column of Fig.~\ref{fig:car_results}.
+As common in racing scenarios, the time-optimal trajectory enters a corner from its inner side and exists from the outside.
+Moreover, the longitudinal and angular accelerations attached in the right column of Fig.~\ref{fig:car_results} show that the car's actuation is fully exploited by always remaining on its physical limit.